tve/sensorgnome-build/RADIO-CONFIG.md

 or a 7-port hub.

 The software uses an entirely different port numbering, which consists of the _path_ through ports and hubs to reach a device.
-For example, a receiver plugged into port 3 of a hub, itself plugged into port 4 of an rPi ends up with the path `1.4.3` (the leading 1 refers to the first root hub).
+For example, a radio plugged into port 3 of a hub, itself plugged into port 4 of an rPi ends up with the path `1.4.3` (the leading 1 refers to the first root hub).